dharmateja522/DS-Portfolio/README.md

 - ### Machine Learning

 	- [Wafer Fault Detection](https://github.com/dharmateja522/DS-Portfolio/tree/master/WaferFaultDetection): A Model to build a classification methodology to predict the quality of wafer sensors based on the given training data.
-	- [Sentiment Analysis](https://github.com/dharmateja522/DS-Portfolio/tree/master/sentiment_analysis): A simple model to determine whether given sentence is a positive (or) Negative sentence.
+	#- [Sentiment Analysis](https://github.com/dharmateja522/DS-Portfolio/tree/master/sentiment_analysis): A simple model to determine whether given sentence is a positive (or) Negative sentence.#
 	- [Fraud Insurance Claim Detection](https://github.com/dharmateja522/DS-Portfolio/tree/master/fraudDetection) : The objective of this project is to propose a real-time application to detect whether a customer is placing a fraudulent insurance claim.

 	_Tools: scikit-learn, Pandas, Seaborn, Matplotlib, Flask, Pycharm_